 Imagine you start a new project money site.
 A few months go by and you’re not ranking where you’d like to be.
 You decide that it’s possible that you were too aggressive with your anchor text and you’d like to compare your sites anchor text profile to the niche-specific average ratio.

-Well, my friend, if you didn’t keep track of your backlinks yourself, you’re completely screwed.
+Well, my friend, if you didn’t keep track of your website link building efforts yourself, you’re completely screwed.
 Majestic, Moz and Ahrefs are going to all give you conflicting and incomplete data.
 Even Webmaster Tools won’t display all of the links to your site.

 If you want to be able to debug your sites, it’s time to start tracking your backlinks in detail.